elien666/gaworski.de/README.md

 The website is automatically deployed when a new release is created.
 The deployment process:

-1. Create a new release with a version tag (e.g., `v1.0.0`)
+1. Create a new release with a version tag (e.g., `v1.0`)
 2. The GitHub Actions workflow will automatically:
    - Build the site
    - Deploy it to the production server

-The `dist/` folder contains static files that can be deployed to any static hosting service:
+The `dist/` folder contains static files that can be deployed to any static hosting service.

-- GitHub Pages
-- Netlify
-- Vercel
-- Cloudflare Pages
-- Any static hosting provider

 ## Learn More